 After reading a handful of books on procrastination, gazing at endless websites and blogs and watching and re-watching videos about the subject, I concluded that the best way to beat procrastination is to just start.

-People entered a phase where working hard was cool.
+People entered a time where working hard was cool.
 So everyone went to work and worked their backsides off.

 But they were not working smart.